Baltimore Truck Accident Lawyers

 - Seek medical attention.
 Even if you think you are not hurt, go to the hospital so that any possible injuries can be documented.
 Some injuries are not apparent until later.
 Documenting your medical condition from the start can help you build a stronger personal injury claim.
 In the days after the accident, follow up on all medical appointments.
 Drink plenty of water to minimize muscle pain and soreness.

-- Contact an attorney.
+- Contact our Baltimore truck accident lawyers.
 Also, call your insurance company to report the accident.

 Above all, avoid speaking with an insurance adjuster who is representing the trucking company that may be liable for your injuries.
 If they contact you, advise them that you will be seeking the services of a truck accident lawyer who will contact them later.
 Your attorney will do the work of investigating the accident, gathering evidence, building a case, and negotiating with the insurance companies to protect your rights.